Sydney's Best Shaded Playgrounds For All Weather Fun

 Established in the late 1800’s so you just know it's going to have ample trees and shade!
 This playground actually has the trifecta, it's shaded, it's gated AND it's near a great cafe.
 If that's not enough, at Burwood Park there's also an oversized chess board, a war memorial, obelisk, rotonda and best of all, a duck pond!

 Carss Bush Playground

 This newly renovated playground in the St George area is the place that has it all.
-Carss Bush Park has a great playground, wide open spaces, awesome facilities, fish and chips and Kogarah Bay to paddle in.
-The surrounding bush land provides lots of natural shade and there are shade cloths over some of the play equiptment too.
+Carss Bush Park has a great playground, wide-open spaces, awesome facilities, fish and chips and Kogarah Bay to paddle in.
+The surrounding bushland provides lots of natural shade and there are shade cloths over some of the play equipment too.

 Mount Annan Botanic Gardens And Playground